dnethi19/data-analyst-role/README.md

-2. Added the SQL file to the repo.
+2. Solved the first SQL query, and added the SQL file to the repo.